 Therapies can help with a range of daily activites including (click for information):

 Medication is often used to manage the muscle spasms and pain.
 If your child's muscles are particularly stiff and overactive, they may need medication to help relax their muscles.
-As many people with cerebral palsy experience a lot of pain associated with gastrointestinal problems including gastric reflux and reduced gut motility causing constipation.
-It is important to treat pain and discomfort such as that caused by gastric reflux and constipation as these symptoms can aggravate the symptoms of dystonia.
+Many people with cerebral palsy also experience a lot of pain associated with gastrointestinal problems including gastric reflux and reduced gut motility causing constipation; these symptoms, which can also aggravate the symptoms of dystonia, can be eased using medication.
 Click here to read more about medication.

 Other treatments for dystonic cerebral palsy are (click to read more):